alakeldev/passwords-generator-and-manager/README.md

 - Create a simple and beautiful GUI for the application.

 ## Testing
 - Extensive testing was completed to review each possible path/scenario a user might take.
-This was to ensure looping back to the specific and related point, no dead ends were encountered and error messages that can be readable for the user were shown.
+This was to ensure looping back to the specific and related point, error messages that can be understood by the user were shown to them and finally no dead ends were encountered.
 - Check the project flowchart to get each path detail by clicking [HERE](https://alakeldev.github.io/pp3-diagram/).